Trex099/Glint/README.md

 Glint is packed with features designed to make VM management powerful, flexible, and simple.

 *   **Zero-Config macOS:** Forget the nightmare of manually configuring OpenCore.
 Glint handles everything, building a perfectly patched bootloader for your VM every single time.
+*   **macOS GPU Passthrough:** A guided menu to pass through a physical GPU (iGPU or dGPU) to your macOS VM for near-native graphics performance.
+*   **Automated File Transfer:** An integrated SFTP utility to easily transfer large files to and from any running VM, with automatic port forwarding.
 *   **iMessage & Apple Services Ready:** Glint automatically generates and injects the necessary serial numbers and hardware IDs, giving you the best chance at compatibility with Apple services out of the box.
 *   **Disposable & Persistent Architecture:** The core of Glint.
 Keep your OS installation pristine while having the ability to instantly "nuke" a session, creating a forensically clean machine with a new identity (new serial numbers, UUIDs, MAC addresses) without reinstalling.
 *   **Advanced GPU Passthrough (Linux VMs):**